DylanMeeus/springboot_jwt_blog/_posts/2014-08-22-sso-for-legacy-apps-with-auth0-openid-connect-and-apache.markdown

 A very simple solution is to front any web content with a reverse proxy that itself is capable of negotiating authentication for users.
 One such proxy with the extensibility required for plugging-in any auth is Apache server.

 ##How it works
 Apache has [plugable authentication modules](http://httpd.apache.org/docs/current/mod/mod_auth_basic.html#authbasicprovider) that you can use to protect specific routes.
-One such module is [mod_auth_openidc](https://github.com/pingidentity/mod_auth_openidc) written by Ping Identity.
+One such module is [mod_auth_openidc](https://github.com/pingidentity/mod_auth_openidc) written by [Hans Zandbelt](http://hanszandbelt.wordpress.com/).

 > __mod_auth_openidc__ is an authentication/authorization module for the Apache 2.x HTTP server that allows users to authenticate using an OpenID Connect enabled Identity Provider.